MicrosoftDocs/win32/desktop-src/Power/pbt-apmresumeautomatic.md

 ---
-Description: 'Notifies applications that the system is resuming from sleep or hibernation.
-This event is delivered every time the system resumes and does not indicate whether a user is present.' ms.assetid: 'cd331f79-b64d-479e-aea8-5118ccc87224'
+Description: Notifies applications that the system is resuming from sleep or hibernation.
+This event is delivered every time the system resumes and does not indicate whether a user is present. ms.assetid: cd331f79-b64d-479e-aea8-5118ccc87224
-title: 'PBT\_APMRESUMEAUTOMATIC event'
+title: PBT\_APMRESUMEAUTOMATIC event
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PBT\_APMRESUMEAUTOMATIC event